 If an arrangement is determined to contain a promise or obligation for us to perform research and development services, we must determine whether these services are distinct from the other promises in the arrangement.
 In assessing whether the services are distinct from the other promises, we consider the capabilities of the customer to perform these same services.
 In addition, we consider whether the customer can benefit from a promise for its intended purpose without the receipt of the remaining promise, whether the value of the promise is dependent on the unsatisfied promise, whether there are other vendors that could provide the remaining promise, and whether it is separately identifiable from the remaining promise.
 For research and development services that are combined with other promises, we utilize judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purposes of recognizing revenue.
-We evaluate the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.
+The estimates we use to record revenue relating to the combined performance obligation on an over time basis, include input methods such as full-time equivalent time incurred compared to the full-time equivalent time expected to be incurred in the future to satisfy the performance obligation, which require management judgment.
+We evaluate the measure of progress each reporting period and, if necessary, adjust the measure of performance and related revenue recognition.
+With this method, we must estimate total inputs required to satisfy a performance obligation and measure efforts expended to date to determine revenue recognition.
+This estimate of remaining inputs is subjective, as the research is novel, and therefore efforts to be successful may be different than the estimated efforts at the balance sheet date.